 If the subdivider posts a surety bond or other security, the approval of the Village Board shall be necessary.
 The subdivider shall execute a developer's agreement with the Village in a form satisfactory to the Village Attorney and the engineer appointed by the Village, reciting the obligations for which the deposit or bond shall be security.
-It is understood that no occupancy permit shall be issued for any structure in the proposed subdivision and the owner may not sell any parcel in the subdivision until the subdivision improvements have been installed and approved by the Village and the engineer appointed by the Village at the subdivision improvements, then the Village must accept said street before the Village shall have any obligation for maintenance thereof.
+It is understood that no occupancy permit shall be issued for any structure in the proposed subdivision and the owner may not sell any parcel in the subdivision until the subdivision improvements have been installed and approved by the Village and the engineer appointed by the Village at the subdivider's expense.
+If a public street is a part of the subdivision improvements, then the Village must accept said street before the Village shall have any obligation for maintenance thereof.